 Compared to most countries in the region, Cameroon has had relative political stability since independence, which has permitted investments in agriculture, transport infrastructure, petroleum, and timber.
-In this sense Cameroon provides an excellent setting in which to study mainstream development in action and the transitions that occur within a developing society.
-This internship experience is intended to place you in an organization at the center of this transition, as a way to enable you to appreciate the driving forces and goals of mainstream development practice and how they have been structured.
+In this sense, Cameroon provides an excellent setting in which to study mainstream development in action and the transitions that occur within a developing society.
+This internship will place you in an organization at the center of this transition to enable you to appreciate the driving forces and goals of mainstream development practice and how they have been structured.

 SIT has partnered with a number of organizations to provide internship placements; alternately, you may complete an internship of your own choosing with approval from the academic director.

 - Providing financial support to women entrepreneurs at nationwide savings and credit cooperative MUFFA Cameroon